SanchoCaayao/SanchoCaayao/README.md

 Greetings!

-I'm Sancho Caayao, an Engineer by training, Operations Manager by experience, and now evolving into an AI, Tech, and Software Professional.
+I'm Sancho Caayao, Electrical Engineer, experienced Admin & Operations Manager, and now evolving into an AI, Tech, and Software Professional.
 With a solid foundation in engineering principles and extensive experience in managing operations, I bring a unique blend of skills to the table.

 Current Focus